Dr. Richard Weinblatt

 Reserve Officer Russell Simpson was part of a group of officials in Bandon,

 Oregon, attempting to rescue a thirteen-year-old boy from the ocean surf.
+The

-efforts to save the teenager.
+the teenager.

 READ MORE: http://www.officer.com/article/article.jsp?